mccjpt/EDGY/README.md

   - Exporting EDGY model to ArchiMate using its exchange format (covers elements, relationships, tags and metrics and visualization)
 - .mxs file includes library symbols

-After importing these two files into MetaEdit+ you may apply EDGY.
+After importing these two files into MetaEdit+ you may apply EDGY (detailed in https://enterprise.design/wiki/Enterprise_Elements).
 For importing, login to MetaEdit+ and then choose Repository | Import... and start modeling with EDGY.
 (For import details see https://www.metacase.com/support/55/manuals/meplus/Mp-5_3_2.html)
 The main objective for this implementation is being able to integrate EDGY with other modeling languages, and extend it as needed.
 Metamodel extensions can be done with MetaEdit+ too and models update accordingly as detailed in https://doi.org/10.1007/s10270-024-01218-5.